znsio/specmatic-documentation/documentation/service_virtualisation.md

 Expected string: "Sherlock", actual was string: "Jane"
 ```

-This is exactly the same command we ran at the end of the previous section but at that time we were not running in strict mode, so Qontract returned a valid but randomized response.
+This is exactly the same command we ran at the end of the previous section but we were not running in strict mode then.

-In strict mode, Qontract told us what went wrong with the request.
+Now in strict mode, Qontract tells us what went wrong with the request.

 ### Matching Path and Query Parameters in stub data json